 But here’s the tough part: I’m guessing you don’t have a lot of cash to drop on new gear.
 That’s okay, because there are some awesome electric guitars for intermediate players out there on the market today.

 This article is intended to help you get started on your quest to find the right guitar.
 Here you’ll find my top recommended guitars for intermediate players, with entries for just about every style of music you can think of.
-They all come in somewhere around the $400-$600 mark (give or take few bucks) and all are good enough to get you through the next few years until you can declare yourself an expert.
+They're made by the top guitar brands in the world, they all come in somewhere around the $400-$700 mark (give or take few bucks) and all are good enough to get you through the next few years until you can declare yourself an expert.

 So, let’s get on with it.
 Here is my list of the top electric guitars for intermediate players.

-The Epiphone Les Paul Standard PlusTop PRO is a significant upgrade from the LP Standard.
+My top choice is the Epiphone Les Paul Standard PlusTop PRO.
+This is a significant upgrade from the Les Paul Standard.
 At first glance it is obvious that the top is one major difference between the two guitars.
 Where the basic Standard comes in plain-top colors, the PRO version features pretty see-through flame tops.
 Nice!

 But the biggest upgrade between the basic Standard and the PlusTop PRO is the pickups.
 Epiphone ProBuckers are a huge leap ahead of the old Alnico Classic pickups when it comes to character and clarity, and they even have a coil tap feature.
 I have been very impressed by their sound, and in my opinion these pickups more than anything else have shortened the distance between Epiphone and big-brother Gibson.

 With ProBucker pickups and that classic Les Paul style the Standard PlusTop PRO is an intermediate-level guitar that's good enough for professional players.
 Upgrade to a Gibson later on if you want, but you certainly don't have to.